In This Article

-You may need to ask a fluoride dentist near me to know if you could benefit from additional fluoride supplement.
+You may need to ask a fluoride dentist near me to know if you could benefit from an additional fluoride supplement.

 Risks Associated With Fluoride Use?

-Fluoride is very effective and safe only when it is used according to the prescription of emergency dentist.
+Fluoride is very effective and safe only when it is used according to the prescription of an emergency dentist.
 However, it can also be toxic at high doses.
 The toxic dosage level of Fluorine depends on the patients’ individual’s weight.
 Hence, Fluoride intake must be carefully supervised by a fluoride dentist near me.
 More so, fluoride toothpaste facts must be carefully checked and read before toothpaste use.
 Fluoride products must also be kept away from the reach of children, especially those under six years old.